HyunWrites0721/videocam-with-filters/README.md

 - By pressing 'ESC' on your keyboard, program finishes.
 - By pressing 'Space' on your keyboard, the program starts recording
 - By pressing 'Space' one more time, the program stops recording, gives you a video file named 'videowithfilters.mp4'
+- Saved video will be in MP4 format.

 Controls(filters):